Synchrotron emission from virial shocks around stacked OVRO-LWA galaxy clusters: Summary and discussion

 We use several independent methods to verify that the virial excess is not an artefact originating from beam-sidelobe residuals of the strong central emission missed by CLEAN (as outlined in \S\ref{subsec:sidelobe}).
 These tests rule out such an artefact, because: (i) a similar virial excess is found both in clusters that show a central signal and in clusters that do not (Fig.~\ref{fig:band7_weak_strong}); (ii) convolving the best-fitting models for the raw central emission with the PSF yields sidelobe residuals at cluster peripheries which are insignificant or inconsistent with the observed signal (Fig.~\ref{fig:fake_center_restored}); (iii) similar virial-ring radii are inferred in multiple channels, whereas the respective PSF patterns and resulting sidelobe positions vary substantially (\S\ref{subsec:7lowerbands}); (iv) clusters with bright central NVSS sources can be included in, or excluded from, the sample, with a major change in stacked central signal but no significant effect on the virial excess (Fig.~\ref{fig:43c_test}); (v) multiple attempts (see \append{\S\ref{append:psf}}) to artificially mimic the virial ring by stacking non-cluster sources or bright regions in the sky, all fail to produce a significant signal near the virial radius (Fig.~\ref{fig:local_max}); (vi) The robust power-law spectrum of the virial excess is unlikely to emerge from sidelobe residuals of the raw central excess, which varies among clusters and with radius and is not a single power-law (compare \S\ref{subsec:virial_spec} and \S\ref{append:centre_restored}); and (vii) the virial excess agrees with predictions for the synchrotron emission from virial shock CREs, showing a radius consistent with the similarly-stacked $\gamma$-ray signal (\eg Figs.~\ref{fig:band7_sig} and \ref{fig:bins}) and a normalisation consistent with a previous Coma signal \citep{2017ApJ...845...24K}, not far from equipartition (see discussion below).

 The synchrotron emission from the virial shock should be a strong, $I_\nu \propto M^{5/3}$ function of the cluster mass (see \append{\S\ref{append:model}}).
 By splitting the cluster sample into two sub-samples of comparable sizes according to mass, with $M_{500} = 5 \times 10^{13} \Msun$ as the approximate median, we find a $\sim4\sigma$ virial excess in the massive sub-sample and a weaker, $\sim2\sigma$ in the low-mass sub-sample.
 The massive sub-sample dominates the signal, with model parameters and a confidence level comparable to those of the full sample, in spite of having only half the number of clusters.
-These results qualitatively agree with the expected mass-dependent virial signal and support our virial shock model (\S\ref{subsec:mass_depen}).
+These results qualitatively agree with the expected mass-dependent virial signal and support our virial shock model.
 Note that inverse-Compton emission is expected to show a weaker, linear dependence on $M$; indeed, no significant correlation was found by {\RK} between \gama-ray emission and cluster mass.
+The small size of our sample precludes a more accurate determination of the signal dependence upon the mass (\S\ref{subsec:mass_depen}) or dynamical state (\append{\S\ref{append:sensi}}) of the cluster.